openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### Q49.
 What does the message "Data type is unsupported" mean? <a name="question-49"></a>

-**A** : Model Optimizer cannot read the value of the specified data type.
+**A** : Model Optimizer cannot read the value with the specified data type.
 Currently, the following types are supported: bool, float16, float32, double, int8, int16, int32, int64, uint8, uint16, uint32, uint64, str.

 #### Q50.
 What does the message "No node with name ..." mean? <a name="question-50"></a>